nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <!-- @@author Lezn0 -->
 ### 3.3.1.
 Add a favourite command: `/addfav` - Yuxin
 This command adds a valid command with an optional description to your list of favourites.
->Note: A valid command is command that does not return an error message and not associated
+>Note: A valid command is a command that does not return an error message and is not associated
 >with any commands related to favourites.

 Format:<br>